 What does the process data tell you? (process data describes the way programs are conducted; provides evidence of participant involvement in programs; answers the question "What did you do for whom?")

 All staff members participate in PLCs twice monthly and Professional Learning Sessions once each month.
-Upon the removal of instructional coaches in non-title schools, teachers at Friendship lacked a process to remain current with the most impactful research based strategies and instruction, in order to increase student achievement.
-The addition of instructional coaching for teachers has provided growth and guidance instructionally.
+Instructional coaching for teachers has provided growth and guidance instructionally.